 It is part of the agony we all know once we have sinned and have turned

 back to God.
 We do not so much doubt His mercy and forgiveness ....

 as we doubt the sincerity of our own sorrow.
 We tend to look for quantity

 in sorrow, rather than intention.
 We ask ourselves, “are we sorry enough

 for this sin?
 Are we sufficiently sorry to receive the merciful forgiveness

 In this sense we are trying to leverage God's mercy; acquire forgiveness

 through insufficient means, presuming, as we do, that we can render

 a finite quantity for an infinite return.
 In a word, we presume that

 we can, of ourselves, in some measure, effect our own absolution.

 It is a matter of quantity, and the wherewithal is sorrow.
-It is an odd
+It is an

-I can leverage that sorrow into absolution; a kind of quid
+duration, I can leverage that sorrow into absolution; a kind of quid

 pro quo not unlike Abraham's bargaining with God: the perennial

 The problem with this approach is two-fold: God is not a Capitalist

 and we are very poor investors.